-How we are going Elected members endorsed the need to develop a Treaty partnership strategy which will be inclusive of the training and development needs required to increase capacity as enduring Treaty partners.
-The first workshop with elected members on the Treaty was held 24 February 2022.
+What we said we would do How we are going Support our elected members to become effective community leaders Elected members endorsed the need to develop a Treaty partnership strategy which will be inclusive of the training and development needs required to increase capacity as enduring Treaty partners. for the people of Tairāwhiti by introducing professional The first workshop with elected members on the Treaty was held 24 February 2022. development opportunities, including training relating to te ao Māori.
 Three Te Tiriti Wananga have been held with elected members, including a joint lwi and Council hui in November of 2021 and May of 2022.
 These are working towards establishing joint decision making through partnership, to establish true Te Tiriti Partnership in Tairāwhiti.
 This was facilitated by Paul Beverley from Buddle Finlay.
+Work with other teams to ensure effective Māori participation in Council decision making.
 Guidance in the Council and Committee report template with the Māori Responsiveness team is now scheduled for the first quarter of the 2022/23 financial year.
+Improve Council technology to allow offsite Council and committee meetings to be live streamed especially on marae.
 Alternate Council meetings will take place on marae around the region commencing with the Inaugural Council meeting and the swearing in of a new Council on 27 October 2021.
 Work has commenced on developing the technology and capability.
-Work is under way to add agendas and reports from 2015 to Council's website enabling the public easy access to this information.
-This will be completed by the end of the 2022/23 financial year.
+Continue to create a welcoming and accessible environment for the public Work is under way to add agendas and reports from 2015 to Council's website enabling the public easy access to this information.
+This will be completed by the end of the 2022/23 financial year. so that it is easy for them to understand local government decision making.
 Council and Committee returned to meeting in person in late March 2022.
 Attendance via AV link continues to be utilised due to isolation requirements or travel.
 These meetings will continue to be livestreamed.
+Monitor and improve the quality of reports and their effect on good decision making.
 NZIER Policy benchmarking report has been received for 2021/22 with an improved score on the previous year.
+Improve and strengthen the LGOIMA request process.
 The recruitment of a new Customer Experience Performance Advisor is already improving the LGOIMA process.
 This is a priority for 2022/23.
-The representative review was carried out according to the statutory timeframes.
+Conduct a Representation Review for the 2022 and The representative review was carried out according to the statutory timeframes.
 132 appeals and objections were received.
+2025 Local Government elections including Māori Wards following Council's decision in 2020.
+There is also the opportunity to explore rural township representation through communities of interest.
 The Local Government Commission has determined that the representation arrangements for Council for the 2022 and 2025 elections is two district wide wards Tairāwhiti Māori Ward (with five elected members) and Tairāwhiti General Ward (with eight elected members), plus the Mayor elected at-large.